-Hannah was a woman beloved by her husband but her bitter disappointment at being barren was exacerbated because her husband had a second wife, who cruelly taunted her about her infertility.
-Hannah was a godly woman who trusted the Lord and participated in all the nation's feasts, festivals and sacrifices... but her heart was troubled and she determined to pour out her grief to the Lord in prayer.
+Hannah was a woman beloved by her husband, but her bitter disappointment at being barren was exacerbated because her husband had a second wife who cruelly taunted her about her infertility.
+Hannah was a godly woman who trusted the Lord and participated in all the nation's feasts, festivals, and sacrifices, but her heart was troubled and she determined to pour out her grief to the Lord in prayer.

 The distraught woman pleaded with God to give her the son she longed for, and in return she would give him back to the Lord all the days of his life.
-She no doubt knew of Sarah's joy at the birth of Isaac, and may have compared her situation with Rachel..
-Jacob's favourite wife, whose humiliating barrenness was eventually removed with the arrival of baby Joseph.
+She no doubt knew of Sarah's joy at the birth of Isaac, and may have compared her situation with Rachel, Jacob's favourite wife, whose humiliating barrenness was eventually removed with the arrival of baby Joseph.

-By faith, Hannah acknowledged God as 'the Lord of Sabaoth' - the Lord of heavenly Hosts.
+By faith, Hannah acknowledged God as 'the Lord of the Sabbath', the Lord of heavenly Hosts.
 Her trust in God is beautiful to witness.
 She did not make a great display of praying a loud, repetitive prayer to demonstrate her spirituality to others.
 Hannah came to God in her helplessness and pain, and she poured out the deep desires of her heart to the Lord.
 Her anguish was so deep-seated that she whispered her words under her breath and breathed out her need to the Lord, silently.

-It was not long before the old prophet realised that Hannah's cry to God was serious and the Lord used him to comfort her and bid her go her way in peace - promising that God had heard her prayer and would answer her request.
+It was not long before the old prophet realised that Hannah's cry to God was serious and the Lord used him to comfort her and bid her go her way in peace, promising that God had heard her prayer and would answer her request.
 Hannah believed him and was soon rewarded with Samuel, her precious gift from God.

 What a shining example Hannah is to all who find themselves in distressing and painful situations.
-She was ready and willing to commit the desires of her heart to the Lord... and God not only fulfilled the desire of her heart, but used the son she would bear to play an important role in the history of her people, and in God's own plan of redemption for all whose hope is in Him.
+She was ready and willing to commit the desires of her heart to the Lord, and God not only fulfilled the desire of her heart, but used the son she would bear to play an important role in the history of her people and in God's own plan of redemption for all whose hope is in Him.

-It is not the selfish prayer that says 'give me what I want', that reaches the heart of God, but the unceasing heart-cry of helplessness that says... without You Lord I can do nothing - Thy will be done in my life - use me Father, to fulfil Your plans and purpose.
-It is often the cry of helpless dependance that causes God to give us the desires of our heart - for when our human will is in line with God's perfect will, the desires of His heart become the yearning of our own heart.. and joy is born out of our pain.
+It is not the selfish prayer that says 'give me what I want', that reaches the heart of God, but the unceasing heart-cry of helplessness that says 'without You Lord I can do nothing' - 'Thy will be done in my life' - 'use me Father, to fulfil Your plans and purposes'.
+It is often the cry of helpless dependance that causes God to give us the desires of our heart, for when our human will is in line with God's perfect will, the desires of His heart become the yearnings of our own heart, and joy is born out of our pain.